tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

  Among other things, you will need to answer the following questions:

 -   What kind of "attacker" do you want to protect against?
-    -   Casual computer user trying to passively spy on your disk contents while your system is turned off / stolen / etc.
+    -   Casual computer user snooping around your disk when your system is turned off / stolen / etc.
     -   Professional cryptanalyst who can get repeated read/write access to your system before and after you use it
     -   anything in between